-It’s official.
-Meteorologists say this summer’s swelter was a global record breaker for high heat
+This summer was a global record breaker for the highest heat ever measured, meteorologists say

 Last month was not only the hottest August scientists ever recorded by far with modern equipment, it was also the second hottest month measured, behind only July 2023, WMO and the European climate service Copernicus announced Wednesday.

-August was about 1.5 degrees Celsius (2.7 degrees Fahrenheit) warmer than pre-industrial averages, which is the warming threshold that the world is trying not to pass.
-But the 1.5 C threshold is over decades — not just one month — so scientists do not consider that brief passage that significant.
+August was about 1.5 degrees Celsius (2.7 degrees Fahrenheit) warmer than pre-industrial averages.
+That is the threshold that the world is trying not to pass, though scientists are more concerned about rises in temperatures over decades, not merely a blip over a month’s time.

-The world’s oceans — more than 70% of the Earth’s surface — were the hottest ever recorded, nearly 21 degrees Celsius (69.8 degrees Fahrenheit), and have set high temperature marks for three consecutive months, the WMO and Copernicus said.
+The world’s oceans — more than 70% of the Earth’s surface — were the hottest ever recorded, nearly 21 C (69.8 F), and have set high temperature marks for three consecutive months, the WMO and Copernicus said.

 “The dog days of summer are not just barking, they are biting,” United Nations Secretary-General Antonio Guterres said in a statement.
 “Climate breakdown has begun.”